StreamElements/docs/docs/chatbot/variables/ai.md

 - `query`: The input text for the AI to generate a response.
 This parameter is required.

+## Default Context

+The AI variable comes with some default context that it's always aware of:

+1. **Channel Emotes**: The AI knows about the custom emotes available in your channel.
+It can reference and use these emotes in its responses when appropriate.

+2. **Sender's Name**: The AI is aware of the name of the user who triggered the command.
+This allows for personalized responses without explicitly including the user's name in the query.

+3. **Current Date**: The AI knows the current date, allowing it to provide timely responses or reference current events when relevant.

+This default context enables the AI to generate more relevant and personalized responses without requiring you to explicitly include this information in every query.

 ## Configuration

 ### Ratelimits